ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 itself and that users should have the power to edit and adjust very easily.

 The presented denylist format is the result of careful reflection on such terms.
-Our list format starts by including a **header**, which provides basic information about the list itself, and can be used to set list-wide options (*hints*, as we call them).
+Our list format starts by including an optional **header**, which provides basic information about the list itself, and can be used to set list-wide options (*hints*, as we call them).
 We choose YAML for simplicity, readability, ease of use and parser support.

 In our lists, *hints* are a way of providing additional, optional information, relative to the items in the list that can be processed by machines.
 For example, a hint can tell implementations about HTTP return codes for blocked items, when they are requested through the gateway.
-A hint can provide a reason, or specify deviations from defaults.
-While there will be a minimal number of specified hints, users can include custom ones and parsers can implement functionality accordingly even when not part of the base specification.
+In this original specification we do not define any mandatory or optional hint, but this may be done in the future to support specific features.

 The denylist itself, after the header, is a collection of **block items** and block-item-specific hints.
-There are different flavours of block items, depending on whether we are blocking by CID, CID+path, IPNS, using double-hashing etc. but the idea is that whether an item is blocked or not can be decided directly and ideally, prior to retrieval.
+There are different flavours of block items, depending on whether we are blocking by CID, CID+path, Path, IPNS, using double-hashing etc. but the idea is that whether an item is blocked or not can be decided directly and ideally, prior to retrieval.